duck8880/EE160/Lab13/Lab13.md

        Hint: This can be done by rewriting the **tableAverage()** function.

-    2. Make it determine the number of equal elements correctly.
+    2. Make it determine the number of elements equal to the average correctly.

        Hint: This can be done by rewriting the **tableMatchingElements()** function.

-    3. Make it print the values greater than or less than equal to the average.
+    3. Make it print the values greater than or less than the average.
 The program currently uses tablePrint(), but this prints all elements.

        Hint: A reasonable approach is to make two new functions **tablePrintIfLarger()** and **tablePrintIfSmaller()** that are like tablePrint(), except that they only print the appropriate subset of array elements.